Skip to content

 What is cagrilintide and how does it work?

 Cagrilintide is a long-acting amylin analog developed by Novo Nordisk, designed to be co-administered with semaglutide as a fixed-ratio combination called CagriSema.
 Amylin is a 37-amino-acid peptide hormone co-secreted with insulin by pancreatic beta cells that promotes satiety, slows gastric emptying, and reduces food intake.
-Cagrilintide engages amylin receptors (AMY1R, AMY2R, AMY3R — heterodimers of calcitonin receptor + RAMP proteins) primarily in the area postrema and other brainstem/hypothalamic areas that regulate appetite.
-Its key innovation is a fatty acid side chain that binds reversibly to albumin, extending half-life from native amylin's 13 minutes to ~159 hours (6-7 days), enabling once-weekly subcutaneous injection (Enebo et al., 2021).
+Cagrilintide engages amylin receptors (AMY1R, AMY2R, AMY3R - heterodimers of calcitonin receptor + RAMP proteins) primarily in the area postrema and other brainstem/hypothalamic areas that regulate appetite.
+Its key innovation is a C20 fatty-diacid side chain that binds reversibly to albumin, extending half-life from native amylin's ~13 minutes to ~159 hours (6-7 days), enabling once-weekly subcutaneous injection (Enebo et al., 2021).

 How effective is CagriSema for weight loss?